ltworf/typedload/docs/supported_types.md

 By default: `{int, bool, float, str, NONETYPE}`

-Those types are te basic building blocks and no operations are performed on them.
+Those types are the basic building blocks and no operations are performed on them.

 *NOTE*: If `basiccast=True` (the default) casting between them can still happen.